 Once you get home, caring for a new baby can be challenging and isolating.
 Don't be afraid or ashamed to seek help if your feelings become overwhelming.
 Shawnee Mission Medical Center offers the Postpartum Emotional Support Group, the only hospital-based support group in the Kansas City metro area.
 Led by a Licensed Social Worker, it is structured to give moms the information they need to understand emotional changes involved with all postpartum mood disorders and the tools to feel better.

 Participants are welcome to join the group at any time and do not need to register beforehand.
 For more information, call 913-632-4223.

 Postpartum Emotional Support Group

-*The Tapestry Room is located within the Center for Women's Health at the SMMC Outpatient Entrance.
+*The Tapestry Room is located within the Breast Center at the SMMC Outpatient Entrance.
 Click here for a campus map.